7 Hidden Costs of Budget Airlines

 5).
 Cancellations and Refunds

 The tickets sold by Low-cost Carriers are mostly non-refundable and non-changeable.
 In case of cancellations and changes, don’t expect any refunds.
+The most you will receive is a credit voucher for future travel.
 Buy a ticket on a budget airline only if you are convinced that you are going to catch that flight.
 Opt for a more flexible option on a full-service airline, if you are not 100% sure about your trip.
-If the airline delays, cancel or re-routes the flight, you won’t be getting any compensation, alternative travel arrangements, or hotel accommodation.
+If the airline delays, cancels or re-routes the flight, you won’t be getting any compensation, alternative travel arrangements, or hotel accommodation.
 Basically, even if it’s the fault of the airlines, you are left to fend for yourselves.
 Moreover, they follow very strict timelines.
 If you are even slightly late for check-in or boarding, your ticket will be forfeited and you won’t be eligible for any refund or credit.

 6).
 Destination/Departure Airports